 These mushrooms are widely found in the wild in the Eastern part of North America and are actively sought by enthusiasts.
-Although easy to identify, if you are not familiar with hunting for them, it is best to get some guidance from a local expert before undertaking this yourself.
-Otherwise, they are widely available in markets and grocery stores.
+Chanterelles are easy to identify.
+However, if you are not familiar with hunting for them, it is best to first get some guidance from a local expert.
+Otherwise, they are available in markets and grocery stores.

 They have a distinct flavor but also are good at absorbing flavors when cooked.
 Therefore, they are perfect for risotto.
 Additionally, they are also rich in minerals and vitamins.
 In this recipe, the risotto is topped with crumbled fresh sausage that is cooked alongside the risotto.

 Risotto is an art form

 Making a good risotto requires technique and time.
 It is an art form that should not be rushed, requiring many steps and almost constant stirring.
 One should not undertake this lightly.
 If you follow the art form and do not rush the cooking, it produces a much more flavorful creamy result.
 You may find the required repeated ladling of stock and stirring has a meditative quality about it.

 The recipe below contains details of the classical technique, with modifications to give a creamier finished risotto.

 To fully appreciate the flavor of the chanterelles, I prefer a lighter stock.
 A vegetable stock like my market stock, or chicken stock works best.
 If you feel your stock is too intense, water it down.
 There will be enough other flavors in this dish.
 If using the vegetable stock, I take an additional step of adding a bit of Parmesan rind to the stock while it simmers to fully give the dish the Parmesan flavor.

 This dish may be made vegetarian, but is best with a topping of Italian Sausage.
 Fresh Italian sausage is required.
 It will be crumbled and browned and added on top.
 The spiciness is a matter of taste, but a mild or medium will allow for the chanterelles to shine.